taghipour87/wallet/README.md

 mvn clean package

-Notice: configserver, discoveryserver and gateway are none functional services which another services use these services therefore we have to build and run these services before build and run another services.
+Notice: configserver, discoveryserver and gateway are none functional services which other services use them therefore we have to build and run these services before build and run other services.

     1.1 build and run configserver(manage properties files for all services) 1.2 build and run discoveryserver(All services should register in discoveryserver because we want find services by name, we don't use IP and Port for comunicating between services therefor we can add same services without concern therfore discover serve making easy some important issue, for example scaling)